cm0x4D/Retroarch2OpenEmuShaderPlugins/README.md

 plugins work, but some still cause a crash of OpenEmu and I did not have the time to investigate the cause of the crashes or to test every shader plugin.
 The current version is only tested on macOS 14.1 (M3) and OpenEmu 2.4.1.

+I created a curated list of shaders that are known to work and look good in OpenEmu.
+You can find the list in the Makefile in the `TESTED_SHADER_PRESETS` variable.
+If you want to add a shader to the list, feel free to open a pull request or an issue.
+Ideally with a screenshot of the shader in action, so that I can add it to the list of tested shaders.

+When building the shader plugins, all shaders that can be converted are saved in the folder `plugins`.
+All shaders that are known to work and look good in OpenEmu are saved in the folder `plugins_tested`.
+When building both targets are build per default.
+If you only want to build the tested shaders, you can run `make build-tested` instead of just `make`.

 If you want to help with this project, feel free to open an issue or a pull request.
 I am especially interested in fixing the remaining crashes and adding support for shaders with textures and other resources.

-The shaders included in this repository are taken from Retroarch version 1.16.0.
+The shaders included in this repository are taken from Retroarch version **1.16.0**.
 You can replace the folder `shaders_slang` with the one from your Retroarch installation to use newer shaders.

 ## Requirements